MasterMNB/icarus-dedicated-server/README.md

 Consider this [Link](https://github.com/parkervcp/eggs/blob/master/game_eggs/steamcmd_servers/icarus)
 [Help here](https://pterodactyl.io/community/config/eggs/creating_a_custom_egg.html)

 ### Environment Vars
 - SERVERNAME : The name of the server on the server browser (You must specify this, the SessionName in the ServerSettings.ini file is always ignored)
 - SERVER_PORT : The game port (not specifying it will default to 17777)
 - QUERY_PORT : The query port (not specifying it will default to 27015)
 - ASYNC_TIMEOUT: Sets the Async timeout to this value in the Engine.ini on server start (not specifying it will default to 60)
 - BRANCH: Version branch (public or experimental, not specifying it will default to public)
+- AUTOUPDATE: Activates a version check that runs every 3600s, which restarts the server when a new version is available.(not specifying it will default to 1)
 - All the other, see in Docker Compose Example and the Config section (all are optional)

 ### Ports
-The server requires 2 UDP Ports, the game port (Default 17777) and the query port (Default 27015) They can be changed by specifying the PORT and QUERYPORT env vars respectively.
+The server requires 2 UDP Ports, the game port (Default 17777) and the query port (Default 27015)
+They can be changed by specifying the PORT and QUERYPORT env vars respectively.

 ### Volumes
 - The server binaries are stored at /home/container/game/icarus